 Despite being based Leon Uris’s top bestselling spy thriller novel material, Alfred Hitchcock’s 1969 effort Topaz proves to be one of his least interesting films.
 You can’t help feeling that it should have engaged his imagination as a movie more.
 Believed to have been forced on him by the studio, it was one his unhappiest directing experiences.

-It should be ideal material for Hitchcock, but Topaz is dimmed by dull playing from an interesting non-starry cast of normally good actors who are in many cases ineffectual here, many unconvincing scenes and a feeling throughout of nervous hesitation that’s odd in a director who was normally so sure of his effects.
+It should be ideal material for Hitchcock, but Topaz is dimmed by dull playing from an interesting non-starry cast of normally good actors who are in many cases ineffectual here, many unconvincing scenes, and a feeling throughout of nervous hesitation that’s odd in a director who was normally so sure of his effects.
 It’s a pity that Sean Connery turned down the lead because that might have given the film the boost it needs.
+Frederick Stafford and particularly Dany Robin are quite poor at the centre of the plot.
+Czechoslovak-born actor Stafford, saddled with a fake French accent, is continually upstaged by the much more expert John Forsythe (reunited with the director from The Trouble with Harry).
+Dany Robin, disguised in soft focus, emotes like she’s in a silent movie.

-Nevertheless, moderate though Topaz is, it’s still a must for Hitchcock’s fans, and it remains entirely, if only sporadically, watchable.
-That is almost entirely thanks to a handful of notable high points like fine performances from Roscoe Lee Browne as Philippe Dubois and Philippe Noiret as Henri Jarre, plus the smart start as a Russian scientist defects in Copenhagen, as well as a few typical Hitchcock arresting visual flourishes and clever touches like a dead woman’s purple dress spilling out like her blood across the floor.
+Nevertheless, moderate though Topaz is, it is still a must for Hitchcock’s fans, and it remains entirely, if only sporadically, watchable.
+That is almost entirely thanks to a handful of notable high points like fine support performances from Per-Axel Arosenius as Boris Kusenov, Roscoe Lee Browne as Philippe Dubois, Michel Piccoli as French spy Jacques Granville, and especially Philippe Noiret as French spy Henri Jarre, plus the smart start as the Russian official defects in Copenhagen with his wife and daughter, and the long Harlem sequence, as well as a few typical Hitchcock arresting visual flourishes and clever touches like the dead woman Juanita de Cordoba (Karin Dor)’s purple dress spilling out like her blood across the floor in an overhead shot.

 The story behind the film’s more interesting than the movie, unfortunately.